-The water source will be from a 1,800 gallon fire cistern located ~90 feet northeast of the residence with a full interior NFPA 13 D Sprinker system as required by Boulder County.
-The cistern will be located a minimum of 50 feet from the front of the house and no further than 150 feet from the rear of the structure.
+The water source will be from a 2,400 gallon cistern located approximately 16 feet northeast of the residence.
 The cistern will have a dry hydrant connection with a 6 inch NH threaded connection and cap.
+Alternatively, a contribution may be made to the fire protection district community cistern fund (if available).
 Contact the Allenspark fire protection district (303-747-2586) for more information and specific details.